What is a 404 error? – SEO FAQs Simply Answered

 2. 5xx – Server Error

-5xx codes tell the client something happened on the server and their request by itself was perfectly valid.
+5xx codes tell the client that something happened on the server, and their request by itself was perfectly valid.
 The client can continue and try again with the request without modification